crates-dev/http-request/readme.md

     .unwrap_or_else(|e| println!("Error => {}", e));
 ```

+## Help

+Ensure that CMake is installed on the system

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.